 Limits

-The residual power output for each of the frequency channels shall be not greater than -47 dBm as specified in Table 5.1 of REC 74-01 [3] apart from ±250% of the measured necessary bandwidth BN where no limits are specified.
+The residual power output for each of the frequency channels shall be not greater than -47 dBm as specified in Table 15 of REC 74-01 [3] apart from ±250% of the measured necessary bandwidth BN where no limits are specified.

+The radars covered by the present document use waveguides to transfer power between the transmitter and the antenna and the waveguide is selected such that the cut-off frequency is always above 1 GHz.
+Therefore, measurements below this frequency do not provide valid results since the waveguide is unable to support power transfer along its length below the cut-off frequency.

 Conformance